ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 Library integration
 ###################

-This module was designed to work together with the |ofslib| user-space software switch implementation.
-The `original implementation
+This module was designed to work together with a user-space software switch implementation.
+The original `Basic OpenFlow User Space Software Switch (BOFUSS) project <https://github.com/CPqD/ofsoftswitch13>`_ (also known as
-<https://github.com/CPqD/ofsoftswitch13>`_ was forked and slightly modified,
+|ofslib|) was forked and slightly modified, resulting in the `OpenFlow 1.3
-resulting in the `OpenFlow 1.3 Software Switch for ns-3
+Software Switch for ns-3 <https://github.com/ljerezchaves/ofsoftswitch13>`_
-<https://github.com/ljerezchaves/ofsoftswitch13>`_ library.
-The ``ns3lib``
-branch includes some callbacks, compiler directives and minor changes in structure declarations to allow the integration between the module and the
-|ns3|.
-The code does not modify the original switch datapath implementation,
-which is currently maintained in the original repository and regularly synced to the modified one.
+library.
+The ``ns3lib`` branch includes some callbacks, compiler directives and minor changes in structure declarations to allow the integration between the module and the |ns3|.
+The code does not modify the original switch datapath implementation, which is currently maintained in the original repository and regularly synced to the modified one.

 Figure :ref:`fig-ofswitch13-library`, adapted from [Fernandes2014]_, shows the library architecture and highlights the |ns3| integration points.
 The library